Green-Software-Foundation/if/docs/Rimpl.md

 ## Verbosity (not yet implemented)

-The `-verbose` settings in rimpl exports a version of the graph after each step in the lifecycle process, so we can see how the lifecycle adjusts the graph and help debug any issues.
+The `-verbose` settings in impact exports a version of the graph after each step in the lifecycle process, so we can see how the lifecycle adjusts the graph and help debug any issues.

 For example with the settings `-ompl path/to/my.yaml` and `-verbose` these files might be output instead.